imene-boudjadi/EasyLaw-Backend/README.md

 3. Use `db.create_all()` to create all tables defined in SQLAlchemy database models.

-4. For initial data insertion, execute the following scripts:
+4. For initial data insertion, execute the following scripts :
    - `python insertionDomains.py`
    - `python insertionBDD_mahkama.py`
    - `python insertionBDD_majliss_test.py`